ChadG-202/MachineLearning/README.md

 # Machine Learning
-Using a variety of machine learning methodes to predict fetal status using the fetal health dataset
+Using a variety of machine learning methods to predict fetal health using a dataset of fetal parameters and states.